mikemiles86/beachCRaB/debris.md

 ---
 ## Common Types of Debris

-There are so many types of litter in our ocean.
-You can see the most common in the image below.
-When collecting debris, you  will most likely encounter this items on this list.
+There are so many types of litter in our oceans.
+You can see the most common itmes in the image below.
+When collecting debris, you will most likely encounter the items on this list.